WHO WE ARE

 In one of the wealthiest regions in Canada, critical family needs are often hidden and services are scarce for those who find themselves in desperate times.
 About 1 in 5 North Shore families are headed by a lone-parent – representing thousands of people.
 These families, and many others, are at-risk of losing access to physical, social and economic resources and opportunities.

 Since 1993, Harvest Project has been reaching out to those who are experiencing extreme challenges with family break-downs, illness, job loss, and poverty.
-As a social enterprise, our programs provide individual client-coaching and active-listening, provision of food, clothing supports, assistance for workforce re-entry, food-recovery and redistribution, and our retail Clothes For Change Thrift Boutique.
+Our programs provide individual client-coaching and active-listening, provision of food, clothing supports, assistance for workforce re-entry, food-recovery and redistribution, and our retail Clothes For Change Thrift Boutique.

 - 4,600+ client-care coaching & drop-in sessions